-Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous Canada, but authorizes HHS (after reviewing the cost savings and increased access) to expand the program to include any country that: Is an OECD member; Has standards for the approval and sale of prescription drugs that are comparable to U.S. standards; and Meets certain other criteria (e.g., authorizes approval of a drug only if a drug is deemed safe and effective by government experts, etc.). (e.g., cost-savings to consumers, and trans- shipment and importation tracing processes, resulting from such implementation). seller, or importer does not endanger the public health.
-Penalties .
+Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous An anesthetic drug inhaled during surgery.
+A compounded drug.
+Filled only after providing to the licensed foreign pharmacy a valid prescription issued by a health care practitioner licensed to practice in the U.S. Restrictions.
+Currently limited to drugs being imported from Canada, but authorizes HHS (after reviewing the cost savings and increased access) to expand the program to include any country that: Is an OECD member; Has standards for the approval and sale of prescription drugs that are comparable to U.S. standards; and Meets certain other criteria (e.g., authorizes approval of a drug only if a drug is deemed safe and effective by government experts, etc.). effectuation (and every two years thereafter) on the importation of drugs into the U.S. GAO .
+Requires the GAO to compile a report containing an analysis of the bill's implementation, including a review of drug safety, expenses, and cost-savings (e.g., cost-savings to consumers, and trans- shipment and importation tracing processes, resulting from such implementation). product (or suspend all products from a certified foreign seller or importer) if there is an importation involving Counterfeit drugs, Drugs that have been recalled/withdrawn, or Drugs otherwise in violation of the bill until an investigation is completed and it is determined that the drug, seller, or importer does not endanger the public health.
+Penalties.
 Imposes penalties on online pharmacies selling adulterated or counterfeit products with the intent to defraud, or mislead, with reckless disregard for safety of the public, or knowingly dispensing drugs without a valid prescription.
 Such pharmacies will face a penalty of not more than 10 years imprisonment or a fine of not more than \$250,000.
+Supply Chain Security.
+(Generally) requires certified foreign sellers to purchase drugs from registered manufacturers or entities, unless HHS has entered into an MOU with Canada (or the permitted country).
 Safe and Affordable Drugs from Canada Act of 2019 (S. 61/H.R.
-478) Sen. Chuck Grassley (R- IA)/Rep. Chellie Pingree (D-ME) Requires HHS to promulgate regulations allowing individuals to import certain drugs from approved Canadian pharmacies.
-Authorizes HHS to promulgate regulations allowing the importation of drugs from Canada, provided they: Are purchased from an approved Canadian pharmacy; Are dispensed by a pharmacist licensed to practice pharmacy and dispense prescription drugs in Canada; Are purchased for personal use by the individual, not for resale, in quantities that do not exceed a 90- day supply; Authorizes the importation of drugs from Canada only if it is from an approved Canadian pharmacy and dispensed by a licensed pharmacist.
-To qualify, the pharmacy must be: Located in Canada; Certified by the Secretary that (1) the pharmacy is licensed to operate and dispense prescription drugs to individuals in Canada; and (2) certain additional criteria are met.2 Publication of Approved Canadian Pharmacies.
-In conjunction with the regulations, requires HHS to publish on its website a list of approved Canadian pharmacies, including the Internet Web site address of each such approved Canadian pharmacy, from which individuals may
+478) Sen. Chuck Requires HHS to promulgate regulations allowing individuals to import certain drugs from approved Canadian pharmacies.
+Authorizes HHS to promulgate regulations allowing the importation of drugs from Canada, provided they: Are purchased from an approved Canadian pharmacy; Are dispensed by a pharmacist licensed to practice pharmacy and dispense prescription drugs in Authorizes the importation of drugs from Canada only if it is from an approved Canadian pharmacy and dispensed by a licensed pharmacist.
+To qualify, the pharmacy must be: • Located in Canada; • Certified by the Secretary Publication of Approved Canadian Pharmacies.
+In conjunction with the regulations, requires HHS to publish on its website a list of approved Canadian